Marc Morial: Early life and education

-Morial went on to graduate Jesuit High School in New Orleans as a member of the National Honor Society.
-He was one of only 14 Black students of 1,000 at Jesuit High School, he founded the Student Association for Black Achievement, and organized the school's first Black History Month celebration.
+Morial graduated from Jesuit High School as a member of the National Honor Society.
+One of only 14 Black students of 1,000 at Jesuit High School, he founded the Student Association for Black Achievement and organized the school's first Black History Month celebration.

-Morial was included in Who's Who Among High School Students and Who's Who in America and Outstanding Young Men of America in high school.
+Morial was included in Who's Who Among American High School Students, Who's Who in America, and Outstanding Young Men of America in high school.

-In 1980 Morial earned a bachelor's degree in economics and African American studies at the University of Pennsylvania in Philadelphia.
+In 1980, Morial earned a bachelor's degree in economics and African American studies from the University of Pennsylvania in Philadelphia.
 Morial earned a Juris Doctor degree in 1983 from Georgetown University in Washington, D.C.
-At Georgetown, he was elected first-year Delegate to the Student Bar Association and served as a member and head of fundraising for the National Black Law Students Association.
+At Georgetown, he was elected first-year delegate to the Student Bar Association and served as a member and head of fundraising for the National Black Law Students Association.

-Early career
+Career

-After working during his third year in law school for the late U.S. Rep. Mickey Leland, he returned to New Orleans to join the firm Barham and Churchill.
+After working during his third year in law school for Congressman Mickey Leland, he returned to New Orleans to join the firm Barham and Churchill.
 In 1985, Morial established a private law practice in New Orleans.

-After a narrow defeat in his first race for public office for Louisiana second congressional district, Morial was elected as Louisiana State senator in 1991 where he served until 1994 before being elected Mayor of New Orleans.
+After a narrow defeat by William Jefferson in 1990, Morial was elected to the Louisiana State Senate in 1991.
+He served until being elected mayor of New Orleans.

 State senator

-As a Louisiana State Senator (1992–94), Morial was Chairman of the Educational Institution Subcommittee; and member of the Louisiana Legislative Black Caucus.
+As a Louisiana state senator (1992–1994), Morial was chairman of the Educational Institution Subcommittee and member of the Louisiana Legislative Black Caucus.

 Mayor of New Orleans

-Marc Morial was elected Mayor of New Orleans, Louisiana in 1994 by defeating Donald Mintz with 54% of the vote.
-He was the youngest Mayor of New Orleans in 50 years and at the time was one of the youngest mayors of any major American city.
-He campaigned with the promise to "clean out City Hall with a shovel not a broom."
+Marc Morial was elected mayor of New Orleans, Louisiana, in 1994, defeating Donald Mintz with 54% of the vote.
+He was the youngest mayor of New Orleans in 50 years and at the time was one of the youngest mayors of any major American city.
+He campaigned with the promise to "clean out City Hall with a shovel not a broom".
 Morial won re-election to a second term in 1998, receiving almost 80% of the votes.

-During his time as Mayor, the rate of violent crime in New Orleans fell by 50%."
-From 2001 to 2002, Morial was President of the United States Conference of Mayors.
-He served as chief spokesperson for America’s Cities (2001–02).
-In addition to his time as President, he also served as the organization’s Chairman for the Committee on Arts, Chairman for the Federal Budget Task Force, and Chairman for the Task Force on Hunger and Homelessness, and Vice President, among other positions.
+During his time as mayor, the rate of violent crime in New Orleans fell by 50%."
+From 2001 to 2002, Morial was president of the United States Conference of Mayors.
+He served as chief spokesperson for America’s Cities (2001–2002).
+In addition to his time as president, he also served as the organization’s chairman for the Committee on Arts, chairman for the Federal Budget Task Force, chairman for the Task Force on Hunger and Homelessness, and vice president, among other positions.